modusnl/GLEIF/README.md

 ## Projects

+See [Data](/Data/Readme.md) for scripts used for downloading the Data from the public API endpoint, and uploading the files to the Data Lake Store.

 See [ConsoleApp](/ConsoleApp/Readme.md) for the .NET Core CommandLineApp as a starting point for deriving some smaller files off the big Xml and lots of valuable .NET methods for Reading, Writing, Validating, Serializing Xml.

 See [Database](/Database/Readme.md) for the T-SQL approaches